ssb22/indexer/README.md

 * Pronto Notetaker: ZIP needs to be unpacked to a “Daisy” folder on SD or USB, and the device just plays the audio; tested only with Daisy 2

-* US Library of Congress NLS Player: unpack the ZIP onto a blank USB stick of capacity 4 GB or less—plays; navigation works if you use --mp3-recode; tested only with Daisy 2
+* US Library of Congress NLS Player: unpack the ZIP onto a blank USB stick of capacity 4 GB or less—plays; navigation works if you use --mp3-recode; tested only with Daisy 2 but the documentation says Daisy 3 should work

 * HumanWare Victor Reader Stream: ZIP needs to be unpacked, either to the top level of a USB device, or into a subfolder of a `$VRDTB` folder on the SD card (different books will be listed alphabetically).
 If it's unpacked at the top level of the SD card, the device can still play the MP3s and allow track or time based navigation but not section navigation, so you should use either the folder structure of the SD card or else a USB device.
 If correctly set up then audio plays and device can navigate by section.
 Tested with both Daisy 2 and Daisy 3.